rmwesley/obu_dsrc_perso/README.md

 2. Then, also update the `pan_ids_to_update` list (hardcoded for now) in the `update_derived_keys_in_perso.py` module.
 These are the only PANs that are going to be updated.

-3. Finally, update the masterkeys to be used in the `master_keys_test.json`.
+3. Finally, update the masterkeys to be used in the `master_keys.json` file.

 After doing these 3 things, you can finally run the script :
 `.venv\Scripts\python.exe -m devices.update_derived_keys_in_perso`